tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ![Creating a notebook in Amazon SageMaker Studio](Images/sagemaker-studio-create-notebook.gif)

-Ensure that all the class has reached this point, and everyone was able to run this simple testing line of code, ask TAs to assist any students that may be stuck.
+Ensure all students have reached this point, and that everyone was able to run this simple testing line of code.
+Ask TAs to assist any students that may be stuck.

-Once everyone in the class has Amazon SageMaker Studio running, explain to students that as any Jupyter lab interface, they can run their notebooks and custom code in Amazon SageMaker Studio.
+Once everyone in the class has Amazon SageMaker Studio running, explain to students that like any Jupyter lab interface, they can run their notebooks and custom code in Amazon SageMaker Studio.

-Explain to students that now you will show them how to import a local Jupyter notebook into Amazon SageMaker Studio.
+Now, tell students that you will show them how to import a local Jupyter notebook into Amazon SageMaker Studio.

-Ask your TAs to slack out to students the `monte_carlo.ipynb` Jupyter notebook and the `tickers_data.csv` data file.
+Have your TAs slack out the `monte_carlo.ipynb` Jupyter notebook and the `tickers_data.csv` data file.

 Continue the demo by importing the data file into Amazon SageMaker Studio.
 Click on the "New Folder" icon and create a new folder named `Data`; after creating the folder, import the `tickers_data.csv` file from your local drive.